SalahTawafsha/huffman-comparison/README.md

 <br>
 after select the file, the program will start compress the file and show the progress bar to the user.

-when the compressing is done, the program will show the Huffman tree and the code for each character.
+when the compressing is done, the program will show the Huffman tree and the code for each byte.
 <br>
 <img src="https://github.com/SalahTawafsha/huffman-comparison/assets/93351227/8531ab5f-aa67-4549-a791-8b66733b1d45" alt="Compressing" width="400">